New Bulgarian University: Reputation

 NBU's IT and management departments rank high in the country.
 As of 2014, NBU ranked second in Bulgaria according to the Webometrics Ranking of World Universities.

 Centers

 Central and East European Center for Cognitive Science

 The Central and East European Center for Cognitive Science (or CEEC of Cognitive Science) undertakes research in fundamental and applied cognitive science.
 Research topics include: memory, thinking, language, learning, perception, context, applications to robotics, AI, and cognitive systems, cognitive economics, human factors and usability, education and learning methods.
-The Center is co-directed by Boicho Kokinov and Jeff Elman.
+The center is co-directed by Boicho Kokinov and Jeff Elman.

-The CEEC of Cognitive Science grants M.Sc., Ph.D. degrees in cognitive science and organizes annually summer school.
+The CEEC of Cognitive Science grants M.Sc. and Ph.D. degrees in cognitive science and organizes an annual summer school.